2022–23 Western United FC season

-The 2022–23 season is the fourth in the history of Western United Football Club.
+The 2022–23 season was the fourth in the history of Western United Football Club.
 In addition to the domestic league, Western United also participated in the Australia Cup for the second time.

 Review

 Background

 The 2021–22 season saw the club finish in third place, its highest ever finish and compete in the finals for the second time.
 The club then went on to appear in and win its first ever grand final on 28 May 2022 against Melbourne City.